mk-bluebird/Augmented-Citizen/README.md

 closed reason codes, policy lineage, and timestamps.
 ```

-## Rights and Safety Principles
+## Rights and Safety

 ### Cognitive sovereignty

-The augmented citizen retains authority over their thoughts, memories,
+The holder retains authority over thoughts, memories, decision-making, identity
-decision-making, identity bindings, and AI-assisted reasoning.
-No repository
+bindings, and AI-assisted reasoning.
+No component may treat cognitive state as
-component may treat cognitive state as a commodity, a credential, or an
+a commodity, credential, behavioral score, or infrastructure-access condition.
-infrastructure access condition.

 ### Explicit holder authorization